Paseos Maritimos

 Provisional figures for 2015 showed an increase in imports (and a decrease in exports), and a substantial increase in cabotage on the line Málaga-Melilla.
 What was also noticeable was a decrease in the transport of liquids, compensated by an increase in the transport of bulk solids.
 Most striking was a 64% reduction in the handling of containers (down to only 29,000 units), and a 16% increase in the importation of vehicles (up to 41,000 units).
 However, in the 2019 report container traffic had sharply increased to over 1.4 million tons, and vehicle imports had reached 75,000 units.

 The 2019 report noted that the port had handled nearly 3.6 million tons of goods, with an increase of 8% over the previous year.
 The main source of revenue for the port were cruise ships and the movement of bulk solids.
 In the report summary they highlighted the increased shift to moving agri-foods (principally grain, flours and soya), which is considered a bulk solid along with cement and clinker.
-The report also highlighted the 288 cruise stopovers that brought 477,000 passengers into M
+The report also highlighted the 288 cruise stopovers that brought 477,000 passengers into Málaga.

 There was an interesting list of ships using the port, and naturally Spanish registered ships were top of the list.
 However, the port was used by nearly 1,900 vessels from 41 different countries, notably Cyprus, Malta, Grand Bahamas, Italy, Hong Kong, Panama, Liberia, etc. Naturally the vessel registration may have no relationships to the origin or destination of the goods being transported.
 The ports of origin of cargos (which may not be the origin of the good themselves) were in descending order Brazil, Argentina, Ukraine, Spain, Romania, Morocco, United Kingdom, Bulgaria, Nigeria, India, etc. Whereas the principle destination ports were in descending order Spain, Gabon, Italy, United Kingdom, Guinea, USA, Jordan, Morocco, Canada, China, etc. Spain as a destination just represents RO-RO of containers to ports such as Barcelona, Valencia, Alicante, Las Palmas, Tenerife, etc.

-The report of 2019 included some information on the ferry link with Melilla, where more than 192,000 passengers embarked, and nearly 220,000 passengers disembarked in M
+The report of 2019 included some information on the ferry link with Melilla, where more than 192,000 passengers embarked, and nearly 220,000 passengers disembarked in Málaga.
+A total of nearly 32,000 cars were embarked, and nearly 36,000 disembarked.

 As an interesting aside, and I guessing it is due to the tourism and port activities of Málaga, is that the city hosts Consulates from 27 different countries.
 In addition to 17 European countries there is Saudi Arabia, Brazil, Canada, Chile, Ecuador, USA, Philippines, Haiti, Panama, and Morocco.